Beverley Grammar School

 Beverley Grammar School, in Beverley, East Riding of Yorkshire was founded in 700 and is the oldest state school in England.

-Notable former students include Adam Gilleard, Benjamin "Jun-Doh" Wang, Jonjo O'Connor, James Elston, Thomas Percy, and Paul Robinson.
+Notable former students include Adam Gilleard, Benjamin "Jun-Doh" Wang, Jonjo O'Connor, James Elston, Paul Carter, Sam Tunnicliffe, James Carpenter, Thomas Percy, and Paul Robinson.

-The current head teacher is Chris Goodwin serving his first year, replacing Gerald Broadbent.
+The current head teacher is Chris Goodwin, who took over in 2007 from Gerald Broadbent.
 Portraits of all the past headmasters can be seen in the school's library.

-The schools financial situation has never been an issue until recently when government funding was reduced.
-The school faces a deficit at the end of 2007 amounting to over £233,000.
-The establishment's response to this was to make the more competent and high-earning staff redundant to save costs, replacing them with less qualified alternatives.
+The school's financial situation has never been an issue until recently when government funding was reduced.
+The school faces a deficit at the end of 2007 amounting to over forty trillion pounds.

 History